This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 - is easy to clean and does not interfere with work unnecessarily.

 Use fresh water.
-Do not use water that has previously been used to suppress crystalline silica dust.
+Do not use water that has previously been used to suppress any dust containing a substance hazardous to health.
 Where mains water is not available, use a pressurised water bottle.
-Get an assistant to direct the water stream to the point of dust generation if the pressurised water supply is not already connected to the tool.
+Get an assistant to direct the water stream to the point where dust is generated if the pressurised water supply is not already connected to the tool.

-If you do not have a water source at your worksite (eg you are working in a remote or isolated area) consider using an on-tool dust extraction system instead of on-tool water suppression.
+If you do not have a water source at your worksite (for example, you are working in a remote or isolated area) consider using an on-tool dust extraction system instead of on-tool water suppression.
 This may be a better option to minimise manual handling that can lead to injuries.

 The hose connects the water supply to the shroud.